niklasvh/html2canvas/README.md

 #### JavaScript HTML renderer ####

- The script allows you to take "screenshots" of webpages or parts of it, directly on the users browser.
-The screenshot is based on the DOM and as such may not be 100% accurate to the real representation as it does not make an actual screenshot, but builds the screenshot based on the information available on the page.
+ The script allows you to take "screenshots" of webpages or parts of it, directly from the users browser.
+The screenshot is based on the DOM and as such may not be 100% accurate to the real representation as it does not make an actual screenshotof it, but builds the screenshot based on the information available on the page.

 ### How does it work? ###